manasiChoughule/YouTube-Trend-Analysis/CustomerChurningDetector/README.md

 6. Invest in agent and branch training to improve customer engagement and retention.
 7. Focus on customer retention strategies to maintain loyalty and profitability.
 8. Develop targeted risk assessment and mitigation strategies for identified loss-making segments.

-## Acknowledgments

-This project was completed as part of [Your Course/Program Name] at [Your University Name].
-Special thanks to [Instructor's Name] for their guidance and support.

----

-**Note:** This README is designed as a template.
-Replace placeholders with actual project details and relevant information.